-To attend CCS, each scholar, learning coach (parent/legal guardian), and supervising teacher shall sign a Master Agreement ("MA") prior to the first day of courses each school year.
+To attend CCS, each scholar, learning coach (parent/legal guardian), special education case manager (if applicable), and supervising teacher shall sign a Master Agreement ("MA") prior to the first day of courses each school year.
 This is a legal document and must be signed, dated, and returned to CCS.
 No scholar or learning coach will have access to the curriculum until the MA is signed and returned.
 Failure to sign and return an MA within the first three (3) days of the scholar start date will result in a mandatory meeting with the Superintendent & CEO or designee.
 The signed MA is the agreement that the scholar and learning coach sign to demonstrate their intention to continue enrollment in CCS.
 All scholars enrolled in CCS must sign a new Master Agreement each school year.

-An addendum must be submitted if changes are made in courses, supervising teachers, or grade level during the school year.
+An addendum must be submitted if changes are made in courses, supervising teacher, special education case manager or grade level during the school year.
 This document also requires that each scholar, Parent/Legal Guardian, and supervising teacher sign, thus approving the changes.
 An updated MA must be submitted if changes occur to the scholar's physical address that results in an interdistrict school transfer.